JackMorash/RPG/README.md

 version of the game included.
 I do not claim to feature everything from the original game, yet it is still the most feature rich recreation yet.

+## Who is the target audience?
+Those who have played the original and want to get the nostalgia of dying of cholera once again, but on a more modern computer.
+Those who like RPGs and adventure games will also love it.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.